 - United States Department of Agriculture, Public Service Leaders Scholarship Program: The U.S. Department of Agriculture’s Public Service Leaders Scholarship Program provides undergraduate and graduate level students with a challenging internship opportunity combined with a scholarship.
 The program is designed to promote public service and create access to higher education.
 Upon successful completion of program and degree requirements, participants become permanent employees of USDA.

 - USAID Donald Payne Development Fellowship: The USAID Donald M. Payne International Development Graduate Fellowship Program seeks to attract outstanding young people who are interested in pursuing careers in the Foreign Service of the U.S. Agency for International Development (USAID).
-The Payne Fellowship, which provides up to $90,000 in benefits over two years for graduate school, internships, and professional development activities, provides a unique pathway to the USAID Foreign Service.
+The Payne Fellowship, which provides 30 Fellows with up to $104,000 in benefits over two years for graduate school, internships, and professional development activities ($24,000 per year toward tuition and mandatory fees; an $18,000 annual living stipend; and up to $10,000 per year in stipend, housing, transportation, and related expenses for summer placements), provides a unique pathway to the USAID Foreign Service.
 The fellowship encourages the application of members of minority groups who have historically been underrepresented in international development careers and those with financial need.

 - Walter S. Barr Fellowships: Fellowship applicants must be residents of Hampden County, MA or qualified former residents.
 Awards are made to students pursuing a specific post-graduate degree.
 If that degree program requires more than one year of full time study, the award can be renewed for as many as two additional years, if warranted.
 Awards will be made on the basis of all available information, including school records, recommendations and examination scores.
 Consideration will be given to both the merit and financial need of the applicant.

 Below is a list of organizations outside of Georgetown which may be helpful to international students looking for aid other than loans.